Main Content start here

 Growth of Plant-Based and Natural Supplements

 The increasing preference for plant-based and natural dietary supplements is a notable trend that aligns with broader consumer movements towards sustainability and health.
 Today's consumers are more discerning about ingredient sourcing and product formulations.
-They are increasingly inclined to choose dietary supplements that are free from artificial additives, preservatives, and genetically modified organisms (GMOs).
+They are increasingly inclined to choose dietary supplements free of artificial additives, preservatives, and genetically modified organisms (GMOs).
 Brands that emphasize transparency and sustainability in their sourcing practices are likely to gain a competitive advantage.

-India's rich heritage of Ayurvedic medicine is experiencing a resurgence, with consumers turning to traditional herbal formulations as safe and effective alternatives to synthetic supplements.
+India's rich Ayurvedic heritage is experiencing a resurgence, with consumers turning to traditional herbal formulations as safe and effective alternatives to synthetic supplements.
 Products that harness the benefits of indigenous plants and herbs resonate well with consumers seeking natural wellness solutions.
 The growing acceptance of these products in mainstream health and wellness discourse is indicative of a significant market opportunity.
 Research highlighting the health benefits of plant-based ingredients is further driving this trend.
 Consumers are increasingly drawn to supplements containing natural antioxidants, anti-inflammatory compounds, and adaptogens, as they seek to improve overall health and well-being.
 This trend is particularly appealing to younger demographics who prioritize health and wellness in their purchasing decisions.

 Segmental Insights